-It's a swamp of information, so let's start at the beginning – here are the top 9 programmer languages of right now, and what they are used for:
+Here are the top 9 programmer languages of right now, and what they're used for.

 1. HTML/CSSIt's the most well-known term when people start talking about coding, building websites or anything within the programming realm.
 HTML - Hyper Markup Language - is for web design.
 It's the science behind the style of a web page.
 So, if you're interested in building websites this is your bread and butter.